oscar-system/Oscar.jl/docs/src/Experimental/Singularities/space_germs.md

 ## Creating Space Germs in OSCAR

-In general, space germs in Oscar are created in the following ways:
+In general, space germs in OSCAR are created in the following ways:

  * localization of an affine scheme at a point